hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 I'm curious to know how a shell (like bash, csh, etc.) works internally.
 So, I implemented one called **yosh** (**Y**our **O**wn **SH**ell) in Python to answer my own curiosity.
 The concept I explain in this article can be applied to other languages as well.

+Note:
-(Note: You can find source code used in this blog post [here](https://github.com/supasate/yosh).
-I distribute it with MIT license.)
+- You can find source code used in this blog post [here](https://github.com/supasate/yosh).
+I distribute it with MIT license.
+- I tested it with Python 2.7.10 and 3.4.3 on Mac OS X 10.11.5.
+It should work on other Unix-like environment such as Linux and Cygwin on Windows.

 Let's start.